okitouni/okitouni.github.io/content/publication/kbgen/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "KBFormer architecture on the left and key for the diagram on the right.
+  caption: "DiSK architecture on the left and key for the diagram on the right.
 In this example, the model is tasked to predict the masked value for the 'weight.value' property."
   focal_point: "Center"
   preview_only: false